-- Prepare powers of attorney, health care proxies, and other related advance directives
+- Prepare power of attorneys, health care proxies, and other related advance directives;

-- Establish eligibility for Medicaid, file Medicaid applications, and advice on Medicaid funding healthcare programs.
+- Establish eligibility for Medicaid, file Medicaid applications, and advice on Medicaid funding for healthcare programs;

-- Provide counsel to trustees of living trusts and Medicaid trusts regarding distributions and review annual trust accountings to determine affect on Medicaid eligibility
+- Provide counsel to Trustees of trusts and Medicaid trusts regarding distributions and review annual trust accountings to determine affect on Medicaid eligibility;

-- Assist with the funding of trusts and asset transfers
+- Assist with the funding of trusts and asset transfer;

-- Work with client’s financial professionals to integrate long-term care insurance into the overall estate plan
+- Work with client’s financial professionals to integrate long-term care insurance into the overall plan;

 - Establish guardianships for adults who lack capacity